GDPR Policy

 (b) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes;

-(c) adequate, relevant and limited to what is necessary for relation to the purposes for which they are processed;
+(c) adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed;

 (d) accurate and, where necessary, kept up to date; who must take every reasonable step to ensure that inaccurate personal data, having regard to the purposes for which they are processed, are erased or rectified without delay;